 On March 13, 2020, the President of the United States declared the COVID-19 outbreak as a national emergency.
-In response, the Farm Credit Administration (FCA), other federal banking regulators and the Financial Accounting Standards Board (FASB) issued guidance on restructurings of loans through loan modifications, such as payment deferrals and extensions of repayment terms, which would not be considered as troubled debt restructurings if made on a good faith basis in response to the national emergency.
+In response, the Farm Credit Administration (FCA), other federal banking regulators and the Financial Accounting Standards Board (FASB) issued guidance on restructurings of loans through loan modifications, such as payment deferrals and extensions of repayment terms.
+In accordance with this guidance, restructures through loan modifications would not be considered as troubled debt restructurings if made on a good faith basis in response to the national emergency.